camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/index.md

 </dependency>
 ```

-This will add the camunda engine v.7.8 to your dependencies.
+This will add the Camunda engine v.7.8 to your dependencies.

-Another starters that can be used are: [`camunda-bpm-spring-boot-starter-rest`](rest-api) and [`camunda-bpm-spring-boot-starter-webapp`](webapps).
+Other starters that can be used are: [`camunda-bpm-spring-boot-starter-rest`](rest-api) and [`camunda-bpm-spring-boot-starter-webapp`](webapps).

 # Overriding Camunda Version

-If you want to override the version used by default, add `camunda.version` property to your `pom.xml` with the version you want
+If you want to override the version used by default, add the `camunda.version` property to your `pom.xml` with the version you want
 to use and add the camunda bom to the dependency management:

 ```xml